zagoa/lacentrale-parser/Readme.md

 Then you can run the programme `node index.js`.

-And juste follow the instructions in the terminal
+And juste follow the instructions in the terminal.

 ___
 ## How to